hanakl/intro_to_ml_23/README.md

 There is some meta-data that needs to get updated within the left panel of the site.
 Please go through the following steps

-  * Within `_site/index.html`:
+  * Within `_layouts/default.html`:
-    * Update _when_ your workshop is occurring (line 41)
-    * Update any _downloads_ that are relevant to your workshop (line 45); copy-paste line-45 multiple times and update `href` tag to point to workshop file-content.
+    * Update any _downloads_ that are relevant to your workshop (lines 39-41):
       * To be explicit, you should place your workshop content in an appropriately named file within the `docs/` folder, making sure to commit and push your changes to GitHub.
-Then, whatever you chose for your filename, make sure to insert that filename on line 45.
+Then, whatever you chose for your filename, make sure to insert that filename on e.g. line 39.
-    * Update your name to appear as Lecturer on line 60, and on this same line also replace `SUNET` with your relevant `SUNET` (or more generally, your email address).
+    * Update your name to appear as Lecturer on line 51, and on this same line also replace `SUNET` with your relevant `SUNET` (or more generally, your email address).